 It rained on and off all day.
 Around 3 pm, the rain stopped and sun peeked through patches of clouds.
 I drove us to MWD East Boat Ramp on North Shore Dr. The gate was open and no one was at the booth so we parked free.
 It was 48 degrees and windy at times but we weren’t going to stay in the room and miss out an opportunity to explore the lake before the sunset.

 We walked down to the shore near the boat ramp.
 Ducks were everywhere.
 Xena chased after them a few times then moved on to sniffing interesting scents on the shore instead.
 With her nose down she raced back and forth tracing a scent.
 I enjoyed seeing her exploring the nature.
 That’s until she found a dead fish.
 LEAVE IT!
 Thankfully, she listened.

-Next, we walked to the Alpine Pedal Path for a stroll.
+Next, we took a stroll on the Alpine Pedal Path.
 This 2.5-mile asphalt path is a multi use path that starts at Stanfield Cutoff and ends at the Solar Observatory.
 Occasionally, cars drove by on N Shore Dr but mostly it was quiet and peaceful.

 We had a view of the lake the whole time.
 We took little trails to the lake to explore as well.

 Oh yeah, it was time to head back.
 Luckily, it only rained on Sunday and I was able to explore two trails on this trip.
 I can’t wait to share them with you!
 Until then..